-Next City is a nonprofit organization with a mission to inspire social, economic and environmental change in cities by creating media and events around the world.
+Next City is a nonprofit organization with a mission to inspire social, economic and environmental change in cities through journalism and events around the world.

 Our vision is for a world in which cities are not in crisis and are instead, leading the way towards a more sustainable, equitable future.